mabdinasir/mr-maas/README.md

 ## License

 This project is **proprietary** and all rights are reserved by the company.
 Unauthorized use, copying, or distribution is strictly prohibited.

 ---

-## Contact

-For internal support or questions, contact the backend engineering team.

----